rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.62.1">0.4.62.1</a> Indicate a conjectural interpolation by adding a question mark immediately after the interpolation, within the square brackets.
 Supply a question mark enclosed in square brackets for each indeterminable word or portion of word.

-Make a note to justify the interpolations, provide explanations, or offer tentative readings of indecipherable portions of text, if considered important.
+Make a note to justify the interpolations, provide explanations, or offer tentative readings of indecipherable portions of text if considered important.

 >Example:
 ><CITE>Amico[rum?]</CITE>